Glossary

 Code Fence

 A markdown syntax for displaying code blocks.
-Uses triple backticks followed by a language identifier.
-Example: ```python.
+Uses triple backticks (```) followed by a language identifier (e.g., python, rust, json).
 Used in README templates to specify syntax highlighting for demo code.

 Command

 An action that can be performed on a target.
-Standard commands include clean, restore, check, format, build, test, bench, demo, and pack.
+Standard commands include clean, restore, build, build:release, test, test:coverage, check, check:fix, bench, demo, doc, pack, publish, and publish:dry.
 Custom commands are also permitted.
+See commands.md for the complete vocabulary.

 Dependency (Target)